QEDK/configparser-rs/README.md

   - `configparser` module renamed to `ini`.
 - 0.2.1
   - `Ini` struct is added along with file-loading, parsing and hashmap functions.
 Documentation is added.
+- 0.2.2
+  - Fixed docs.
+- 0.3.0
+  - Added `get()` for getting values from the map directly.
+Docs expanded as well.
+  - Mark `ini::load()` for deprecation.

 ### Future plans